massivemadness/Squircle-CE/README.md

 ## Translations &middot; [![Crowdin](https://badges.crowdin.net/squircle-ce/localized.svg)](https://crowdin.com/project/squircle-ce)

-If you'd like to translate **Squircle CE** to a new language, or make a translation correction, please register an account at [Crowdin](https://crowdin.com) and join the project here:
+If you'd like to translate **Squircle CE** to a new language or make a translation correction, please register an account at [Crowdin](https://crowdin.com) and join the project here:

 * https://crowdin.com/project/squircle-ce

-If the language that you are interested in translating is not already listed, create a new account on Crowdin, join the project, and contact the project owner.
+If the language that you are interested in translating is not already listed, create a new account on Crowdin, join the project and contact the project owner.

 ## Screenshots